courjimen/Endangered-Animals/README.md

     This will start both the server and the client.
 You should be able to see the app in your browser at `http://localhost:5173/`.
 The server will be running on `http://localhost:3000/sightings` or /individuals endpoint.

+## Demo
+Here's what you can expect to see:

 And that's it!
 You're all set to track some amazing animals! 🎉